Computing

 Intent

+At Rode Heath Primary School there are high expectations for all learners in computing.
+The computing curriculum encompasses three distinct aspects: computer science (how computers work), information technology (how IT is used) and digital literacy (how IT is used safely and effectively).
 The core of the computing curriculum is computer science, in which children are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.

 Building on this knowledge and understanding, children are equipped to use information technology to create programs, systems and a range of content.

 Computing also ensures that children become digitally literate.
 They are able to use a range of devices to express themselves and develop their ideas through information and communication technology - at a level suitable for the future workplace and as active participants in a digital world.
-Children learn computing skills and apply them to be effective communicators, problem solvers and to know how to keep safe in an ever changing world.

 The national curriculum for computing aims to ensure that all children: